Msteimel/placeholder-api-blog/README.md

 #### UI/UX:

 - Very little thought or effort went into the presentation of the app.
 Including the layout, styling, accessibility, and responsiveness.
+- There's no way out of the createPost and updatePost Forms.
+Should have an "X" or "Cancel" button.

 #### Component structure: